matitaviola/SE2_Thesis-Management/VideoInstruction.md

 Group 06 presents: the new Thesis Management System.
 Don't let yourself be tricked by the minimalistic and easy-to-use interface: the TMS is packed with useful functions:
 - Professors can create new Thesis Proposals, either from scratch or from existing ones [show in parallel on screen the creation of a thesis from nothing and from an existing one using  'copy proposal'], update them, and even add more collaborators, both academics and external [show updating adding a collaborator]!
 And if a proposal does not convince you anymore, simply delete it [show delete] or archive it for later [show using the searchbar in the application Archive], but don't worry, the management of students' applications for deleted or archived proposals is automatically done by the system, just like when a proposal expires.
 - Yes, because the system is also able to manage the archiving of old proposals once their time has come.
-Fret not, TMS will send you an email notice a week before that happens if you want to extend the proposal.
+Fret not, TMS will send you an email notice a week before that happens if you want to extend the proposal [show email].
 - Students can navigate the proposals to find the ones best suited for them, and apply with the possibility to upload their personal CV [show serach of a proposal, add application uploading CV] for the professor to see [show professor opening the application, clicking on cv, scroll down and accept] and evaluate.
 - And once the application has been approved, or the student already has something in mind, they can try making a new Thesis Request [show making a new thesis request, split screen, one side from scratch, the other from an accepted application].
 This multi-phases process might require some changes [show clerk accepting, show teacher writing a change request], but once it gets the final approval, it's time to get to work [zooms in on the status that show 'Thesis started on ...' seen from the student].
 ```